tc39/proposal-temporal/docs/now.md

 This method gets the current calendar date and wall-clock time according to the system settings.
 Optionally a time zone can be given in which the time is computed, instead of the current system time zone.

-If you only want to use the ISO 8601 calendar, use `Temporal.now.dateTimeISO()`.
+If you only want to use the ISO 8601 calendar, use `Temporal.now.plainDateTimeISO()`.

 ### Temporal.now.**dateISO**(_timeZone_: object | string = Temporal.now.timeZone()) : Temporal.Date